mohd-akram/blog/_posts/2019-03-19-get-notifications-from-the-terminal.md

 ---
 title: Get Notifications From the Terminal
+description: >
+  Learn how to get push notifications from your terminal to your phone and desktop, including automatic notifcations for long-running processes.
 ---

 Often I'd run a long-running process and want to know when it ends when I'm